School Dress Code

 Our first consideration is the safety of our students.
 The wearing of certain jewellery can be a danger to themselves or to others, e.g. heavy chains, bracelets, medallions or sovereign rings.

-Ear-rings: students may only wear one small, solid stud or plain sleeper to a maximum size of a five pence piece per ear.
+- Ear-rings: students may only wear one small, solid stud per ear.
 They must be removed during P.E. sessions.

 We encourage students not to bring items of value to school for obvious reasons and jewellery often falls into this category.

-The wearing of make-up, tinted lip salve or nail varnish is not allowed.
+The wearing of make-up, tinted lipsalve and nail varnish is not allowed.
 False/Acrylic type nails are not permitted.
+Bottles of perfume are not to be brought into school.

 Hair must be worn in an appropriate style, and should be of one natural colour.
 Hair styles and patterning which could be deemed offensive are not permitted.